csci338/fall2024/pages/_assignments/lab03.md

 $ git init
 ```

-Git will initialize a repository for you and give you a hint.
-Read the
-hint.
-Let's use `main` for our default branch name and set it as such
-in our git config as described in the hint.
-You can confirm the change
-was made by catting your `~/.gitconfig` file.
-Copy the result of the
-`cat` command to your `answers.md` file.

-Let's also rename the current default branch to `main` as described in
-the hint.

-Now let's list the contents of the directory again.
-Do you see
+Git will initialize a repository for you.
+Now let's list the contents of the directory again (including hidden files).
+Do you see anything new?
-anything new?
 Is it a directory or a file?
 How can you tell?
 List the contents of the new directory.

+> 1.1.
 What do you see?
+Copy the output to your `answers.md` file.
+{:.blockquote-no-margin}

-This is Git's
-internal implementation.
-You generally won't have to look in here, but
-whenever you're working in a Git repository, this special directory
+This is Git's internal implementation.
+You generally won't have to look in here, but whenever you're working in a Git repository, this special directory
 will exist.

 ### Our First Commit!